gordon801/impress-gan/README.md

 ## DCGAN Training Progression
 ![impressgan-training-demo-resized](https://github.com/user-attachments/assets/66dcca63-80c8-4991-8913-0c1ce0df320d)

 This is an animation that visualises the GAN's training progress over time.
-It showcases the evolution of the generated images across different epochs, and how the model gradually learns to produce more realistic images resembling the Impressionist artwork dataset.
+It showcases the evolution of the generated images across different epochs, and how the model gradually learns to produce more realistic images resembling Impressionist artworks.

 ## Example Outputs
 ![dcgan_generated_images](https://github.com/user-attachments/assets/ddbad598-f04f-440b-b299-ec69772b0a76)